 Please be advised due to the rapid response regarding COVID-19, the Economic Opportunity Board would like our community to know we are doing everything we can to keep services available to individuals and families in need.

 Our offices are currently closed to clients until further notice.
-However, we are still accepting applications online, via email and fax and they will be reviewed based on the receiving order.
+However, we are still accepting applications and they will be reviewed based on receiving order.
 Staff will have access to the offices to ensure no citizen with an emergent need goes unserved.

 The Economic Opportunity Board (EOB) of Clark County was the regional legal body responsible for receiving and administering funds allocated under the Economic Opportunity Act, a part of the Johnson Administration War on Poverty Program.
 EOB was incorporated in the State of Nevada in September 1964 and opened its first office on April 5, 1965, with a staff of 4 persons and a program development grant of $25,000.
 The Agency’s purpose was the same then as it is now, to fight the problems of poverty.
 The Economic Opportunity Board (EOB) of Clark County is one of 12 Community Action Agencies in the state of Nevada, and a member of 1,000+ agencies in the national Community Action Network.

 Community Action Agencies are private or public nonprofit organizations that were created by the federal government in 1964 to combat poverty in geographically designated areas.
 Community Action changes people’s lives, embodies the spirit of hope, improves communities, and makes America a better place to live.
 We care about the entire community, and we are dedicated to helping people help themselves and each other.
 Status as a Community Action Agency is the result of an explicit designation by local or state government.